Despite the extraordinary story that it tells and a great beginning, Lion is an uneven drama that makes up for its flaws

 As Saroo, Sunny Pawar delivers a remarkable performance, making us share the character’s terror, sadness and even cleverness, like when Saroo realizes that someone who appears to be helping him may not be trustworthy at all.
 In this sense, it is nice to observe how Lion eschews the temptation of showing everyone who runs across him as one-dimensionally evil.
 So even if we meet a cartoonish policeman who tries to kidnap him or an unreliable woman who wants to sell him to a pedophile, there are also those who help him for no ulterior motives, like a man who takes him to the police or a woman who finds a family to adopt him — and Davis does a solid job to portray in an always fluid manner all that happens to Saroo along many years.

 But then the film jumps 20 years ahead, and everything changes (for the worst).
-Now, if you don’t want to read about anything that is introduced at this point of the narrative, just skip to the last paragraph.
+Now, if you don’t want to read about anything that is introduced at this point of the narrative, just skip right to the last paragraph.
 Played by Dev Patel, Saroo is now a grown-up man who lives in Australia with an adoptive family and seems to have forgotten about his past.
-After those memories come rushing back to him, the film decides that it should create conflict at any cost, and so Saroo becomes an aggressive jerk towards his brother, quits his job, refuses to see his adoptive parents again and treats his girlfriend Lucy (Rooney Mara) in the worst way possible because she doesn’t fucking know what it is like how everyday his mother screams his name.
+After those memories come rushing back to him, the film decides that it should create conflict at any cost, and so Saroo becomes an aggressive jerk towards his brother, quits his job, refuses to see his adoptive parents again and treats his girlfriend Lucy (Rooney Mara) in the worst way possible because she doesn’t fucking know what it is like how every day his real brother screams his name.
 Really.